 Its purpose is to help alleviate the symptoms of allergies, allergic reactions, anxiety, motion sickness, bites, and much more to give your dog a more relaxed and stress-free lifestyle.

-As with any new medication, however, it always pays to observe your dog closely after the dosage has been given for the first hour.
+As with any new medication, however, it always pays to observe your dog closely after the dosage has been given for the first few hours.
 The reason being is that they may suffer from symptoms that occur with the medication, or it may, in fact, irritate the dog’s skin and cause their allergic reaction to get worse.
 Some dogs can be allergic to benadryl and will cause more problems.
 While it can be very safe if given the correct amounts.
 If you overdose your dog it could be deadly.

 Diphenhydramine: Benadryl’s Most Active Ingredient

 Diphenhydramine is an active ingredient that is found in Benadryl.
 It acts as an antihistamine that reduces the effects of chemical histamine that is found in your dog’s body.